haberdashPI/vscode-master-key/notes.md

 current issue I'm working on:

-- unit tests are blocked by updating formattig, because I don't want to rewrite all tests
+- file formatting (why: unit tests are blocked by updating formattig, because I don't want to rewrite all tests)
+  - current context: I've updated `keybindingParsing` and now I need to update `keybindingProcessing`
+  - NOTE: `commands` will also need to be updated
+  - As I start trying to run this new version, I'd like to do that by writing up unit tests for the parsing and validation of keybindings

 NEXT UP: